linuxserver/Clarkson/README.md

+** This application is still in early development, and as such, no initial release has been made.**

 # Clarkson

 Clarkson is a web-based dashboard application that gives you a neat and clean interface for logging your fuel fill-ups for all of your vehicles.
 The application has full multi-user support, as well as multiple vehicles per user.
 Whenever you fill-up your car or motorcycle, keep the receipt and record the data in Clarkson.